National Grange: Today

-The Grange provides opportunities for individuals and families to develop to their highest potential in order to build stronger communities and states, as well as a stronger nation.

-In 2019, the National Grange revised their Mission Statement:
+In February 2024, the National Grange revised their Mission Statement:

-The Grange strengthens individuals, families and communities through grassroots action, service, education, advocacy and agriculture awareness.

 As a non-partisan organization, the Grange supports only policies, never political parties or candidates.
 Although the Grange was founded to serve the interests of farmers, because of the shrinking farm population the Grange has begun to broaden its range to include a wide variety of issues, and anyone is welcome to join the Grange.

 The Junior Grange is open to children 5–14.
 Regular Grange membership is open to anyone age 14 or older.
-The Grange Youth, a group within the Grange, consists of members 13 1/2 to 35.
+The Grange Youth, a group within the Grange, consists of members 13 1/2 to 30.

 In 2013, the Grange signed on to a letter to Congress calling for the doubling of legal immigration and legalization for undocumented immigrants currently in the United States.
 However, this position has been somewhat revised, and the Grange now emphasizes an expansion in the H-2A visa program to increase legal immigration and address the crisis-level labor shortage in agriculture.
 They support the enforcement of immigration law but urge discretion with regard to the impact on labor availability.